sigasi/sigasi_insights/content/faq.md

 You can enable and disable block editing with **Ctrl+Alt+A** or **Edit > Toggle Block Selection**

-Note that in many cases where you are used to using block editing (e.g. [/screencasts/short_entity_component_instantiation]), you may not need it any more, thanks to intelligent code completion (see this blog post: [/opinion/why-cant-hdl-designers-live-without-block-selection-mode]).
+Note that in many cases where you are used to using block editing (e.g. [Entity Component Instantiation](/screencasts/short_entity_component_instantiation)), you may not need it any more, thanks to intelligent code completion (see this blog post: [Why can't HDL designers live without block selection mode?](/opinion/why-cant-hdl-designers-live-without-block-selection-mode)).

 ## How to create a component declaration ("Paste As" Emacs)